canonical/vanilla-framework/docs/en/index.md

 // Import the theme
 @import 'vanilla-framework/scss/vanilla';

+// Include all of Vanilla Framework
+@include vanilla;
 ```

-If you don't need the whole framework, you can just include specific parts, e.g. `@include vf-b-forms`.
+Note: If you don't need the whole framework, you can just include specific parts, e.g. `@include vf-b-forms`.

 ### Hotlink